SeanSun6814/WaterfallExplorer/README.md

 - Added feature to display file icons
 - Added feature to navigate with arrow keys
 - Fixed bug of not refreshing source column when moving _folders_
-- TODO: upload the executables and update the documentation
+- TODO: Update the demo